Tay14/we-are-fine/README.md

 * Always push to **dev branch** only.
 * Always Include **version number** inside commit message.
 * Commit/Push every **Minor Features**, personal preference on **Minor Bugs** or a limit of 10 changes/fixes.
+* Keep massages short, visible in **one line** and use **present tense** only.

 ### Git Cheatsheet:
-If you are unsure with any command, try them out on your own repo or fork this one.
+If you are unsure with any command, try them out on your own repo or fork the project.